MaizeNBrew5/pokemonAnniversaryRed/README.md

-# TPP Red Anniversary ROM Hack
+# Red Ultimate ROM Hack

 This is a ROM hack based off of Red 151.